Rhubarb Galette with Orange Frangipane

 - Brush the exposed edges of the dough with egg wash.
 Press the sliced almonds onto the crust, and sprinkle the exposed crust with granulated sugar.

 - Bake for 50 minutes to 1 hour, or until the edges of the tart are golden brown.
-Let cool in the pan for 5 minutes, then carefully slide the parchment paper and tart onto a cooling rack.
+Let cool on the pan for 5 minutes, then carefully slide the parchment paper and tart onto a cooling rack.
 The galette will slice cleanly, but is delicate, so it is best kept on the parchment paper.
 Cool for at least 20 to 30 minutes before serving.
-Galette is best served warm the day of baking [preferably with vanilla ice cream or lightly sweetened whipped cream].
+Galette is best served warm the day of baking with vanilla ice cream or lightly sweetened whipped cream.

-Galette can be wrapped in plastic wrap and kept at room temperature for up to 2 days, but is best served warm the day it is baked.
+- Storage: Galette can be wrapped in plastic wrap and kept at room temperature for up to 2 days, but is best served warm the day it is baked.

 Tips for Success: